 As your senior finds it more and more difficult to visit friends or participate in community activities, loneliness becomes a bigger challenge.
 Consider these ideas to help your senior stay connected:

 It’s easy to assume that your senior will be able to stay connected with neighbors, but before you do, take stock of who actually lives nearby.
 Long-time neighbors may have moved away, or they may have their own health or mobility limitations.
 Newer neighbors may be happy to stop by for an occasional visit, but they won’t know they should unless you ask.

 Start by finding out which neighbors your senior feels comfortable with, and then begin reaching out.
-Creating a community of others that are also aging in place offers a sense of stability.
+If vaccinations are a concern, let that be known.
+Creating a community of others who are also aging in place offers a sense of stability.
 If your senior is unable to visit friends on his own, a caregiver can provide transportation to their homes or community events, or help host when friends stop by your senior’s house.